4 Tips to Speed Up Ubuntu 16.04 Even if You Have SSD

 To disable a startup application, simply uncheck it.

-Here are some applications you may find unwanted.
+Here are some applications you may find unnecessary

-It is used to display the accessibility tray icon on the login screen.
-If you don’t need onscreen keyboard, screen reader, then disable it.
+- Accessibility Profile Manager: It is used to display the accessibility tray icon on the login screen.
+If you don’t need the onscreen keyboard and screen reader, then disable it.

-This is deja-dup-monitor.
-If you don’t want to back up anything with deja-dup, disable it.
+- Backup monitor: This is deja-dup-monitor.
+If you don’t use Deja-dup to back up files, disable it.
+Personally, I use Duplicati to back up my files.

-Disable it if you don’t use bluetooth to share files.
+- Personal File Sharing: Disable it if you don’t use Bluetooth to share files.

-Disable it if you don’t want to be notified when software updates are available.
+- Update Notifier: Disable it if you don’t want to be notified when software updates are available.
+Some users like to install software updates from the command line.

-Another way to speed up Ubuntu boot process is to disable some systemd services.
-You can view additional startup applications by executing the following command in terminal.
+Another way to speed up the Ubuntu boot process is to disable some systemd services.
+You can view additional startup applications by executing the following command in the terminal.

 systemctl list-unit-files | grep enabled